 • Methods for developing inner resources used for interweaves, ego strengthening, and client closure

 This course has been approved by the EMDR International Association.
 In accordance with the standards for basic EMDR training, participants must complete this course, receive ten hours of consultation from recommended EMDRIA-approved consultants, and then take Laurel Parnell’s Advanced Clinical Workshop and Refresher Course in order to complete the requirements for basic EMDR training.

 Participants will be required to submit licensure documentation before attending and must bring copies of their professional licenses or certification to the training.
 Interns must submit a letter from their supervisors stating that they will supervise the interns.

-Required reading: Parnell, A Therapist’s Guide to EMDR: Tools and Techniques for Successful Treatment; Shapiro, Eye Movement Desensitization and Reprocessing.
+Required reading: Parnell, A Therapist’s Guide to EMDR: Tools and Techniques for Successful Treatment.

-Recommended reading: Parnell, Transforming Trauma: EMDR, EMDR in the Treatment of Adults Abused As Children, and Tapping In: A Step-by-step Guide to Activating Your Healing Resource Through Bilateral Stimulation.
+Recommended reading: Parnell, Attachment-focused EMDR: Healing Relational Trauma and Tapping In: A Step-by-step Guide to Activating Your Healing Resource through Bilateral Stimulation.